Tonight's Loons Game Postponed, Doubleheader Set for Tomorrow

 - Tonight's Loons Game Postponed, Doubleheader Set for Tomorrow - Great Lakes Loons

-- Dayton Dragons GameDay Notes Pack for Friday (7:00 PM at Lake County) - Dayton Dragons
+- Dayton Dragons GameDay Notes for Wednesday (7:05 PM vs. South Bend) - Dayton Dragons

-- Brewers Pitcher Joe Ross Set to Make Rehab Start for Timber Rattlers on Saturday Night - Wisconsin Timber Rattlers

-- Spivey's Career Night Spoiled, Dragons Defeat Captains 6-5 in 10 Innings - Lake County Captains
+- Genao's Walk-off RBI Single Propels Picantes to 11-Inning Win Over Lugnuts - Lake County Captains

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.